Advertiser Disclosure

 Avios upgrades can be done at the time of booking, or you can upgrade an existing flight.
 To determine how many Avios you need one-way, subtract the Avios needed for the cabin you booked from the cabin you wish to upgrade to.

-Depending on how much you value short-haul business class, these can make for some serious value and are worth considering if you’re flying British Airways within Europe.
+Depending on how much you value short-haul business class, these can be very valuable and are worth considering if you’re flying British Airways within Europe.

 Take a discount off your British Airways flight with Avios